Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

   Click this button to close the *Mapping from "Source attribute set name" to "Destination attribute set name"* view and return to the list of attribute set mappings.
 All changes are rejected.

 - [RERUN MAPPINGS]
   Click this button to rerun all attribute mappings within the attribute set mapping.
 The *Rerun all mappings* window is displayed.
-For detailed information, see [Rerun an attribute set mapping](../Operation/01_ManageETLMappings.md#rerun-an-attribute-set-mapping)

 **Mapping from "Source attribute set name" to "Destination attribute set name"**